pwner4810/The-Charging-Game/README.md

 -
 ## [LIVE DEMO](https://puzzle-game-e4233.web.app/)
 - I deployed the project on Firebase so you can check the game LIVE
-- ***important to know*** the backend service is not deployed so when you click on button you will get failed to fetch , so thats only for playing game
+- ***important to know*** the backend service is not deployed so when you click on button its disabled on PRD , so thats only for playing game
 - click here to see demo [DEMO LIVE](https://puzzle-game-e4233.web.app/)
 ##
 <p align="center">